theo-wner/depth-estimation-nyuv2/README.md

-# Semantic Segmentation of the NYUv2-Dataset
+# Monocular Depth Estimation of the NYUv2-Dataset
 ## Part of Theodor Kapler's bachelors thesis, Karlsruhe Institute of Technology (KIT)

 ### General